DranoTheCat/simple-pipeline-example/README.md

 ### Pre-requisites
 In order to run the Jenkins pipeline, at minimum you require:
 * A DockerHub account to store the application images (https://docs.docker.com/docker-hub/)
-* A Jenkins build host
+* A Jenkins build host with the Pipeline, Docker, and Docker Pipeline plugins.
 * A target Kubernetes cluster to deploy to
 * The Jenkins build host must be configured to talk to the Kubernetes cluster (e.g., .kubeconfig credentials)